valendesigns/option-tree/readme.txt

 * Hotfix - Check for `post_title` instead of `post_name` in `ot_get_media_post_ID()`.
 Contributors via github @clifgriffin.
 * Hotfix - Store the return value of `ot_get_media_post_ID()` in the options table as `ot_media_post_ID`.
 * Hotfix - Added padding to List Items options to reflect the same UI as individual options.
 Contributors via github @valendesigns and @designst.
+* Hotfix - Fixed a bug that caused the Social Links option type to not properly import.

 = 2.4.2 =
 * Hotfix - Fixed a PHP notice that was created when `background-size` in the Background option type is undefined.